yknx4/cloudrail-si-android-sdk/README.md

 * Simple Documentation: There is no searching around Stack Overflow for the answer.
 The CloudRail documentation at https://docs.cloudrail.com/ is regularly updated, clean, and simple to use.

 * No Maintenance Times: The CloudRail Libraries are updated when a provider changes their API.

+## Get Updates

+To get **updates** from CloudRail, including any new providers that are added, just add your email address to http://cloudrail.com/updates/.